Problem Solving Justice: Developments in Treatment, Diversion, and Community Courts (FIELDWORK PRACTICUM)

 • Gain competency in planning programmatic strategies, identifying and engaging justice system stakeholders and collecting and evaluating data

 Prerequisites: Civil Procedure, Legal Practice: Writing and Analysis, Constitutional Law I, and Criminal Justice (or Democracy and Coercion) or Criminal Procedure.
-J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective, but must have at least 28 credits in order to participate.)
+J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

 Recommended: Prior or concurrent enrollment in Professional Responsibility, Negotiations or Mediations Seminar, Advanced Criminal Procedure, Decriminalizing Mental Illness, or Mental Health Issues in Criminal Law.

-Students may not concurrently enroll in this practicum and an externship or a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in this practicum and an externship or a clinic or another practicum course.
 Students cannot participate in this practicum and concurrently participate in any clinics, externships or internships which may result in representation of clients with the D.C.
 Superior Court.